izzatihashim/semester-1/SECP1513 Technology & Information System/Project: Design Thinking.md

 # Project: Design Thinking
 ## 🏢 Details
 For our first Technology & Information System project, we were tasked to apply the process of design thinking into creating a solution for a real-world problem.
-After that, we are required to present our findings into a demostration **video**, full **report** and **present** it during class session.
+After that, we are required to present our findings into a demostration **video**, full **report** and **present** it during class session. <br>
+### 🎞 Click [here](https://youtu.be/Dbd0u3IIMYM) to watch our video on Youtube!

 ## 👥 Task Distribution
 We distributed the tasks between team members to ensure every our project can be done smoothly and efficiently.